top of page

 A way to access the unconscious.

 Trauma is experienced through the body, senses and emotions, making it an unconscious reaction to difficult events.
-These responses become embedded in the neural pathways and internal systems, and is what keeps people traumatised.
-However, bringing this to the surface can help to undo the deeply embedded impact of trauma.
+It is the residue of trauma within the nervous and internal systems that keeps people traumatised.

 shutterstock_603385307.jpg